This post may contain affiliate links. Please read our disclosure policy.

 Hand over a bag of chips and a bowl of Cowboy Caviar, dinner is ready.
-Fresh peppers, onion, tomatoes, and avocados in a light dressing, this is so good!
+With fresh peppers, onion, tomatoes, and avocados in a light dressing, this is so good!

 Cowboy Caviar Dip

 While there are several versions of this dish floating around, this is my absolute favorite.
-It took me a minute to get the right quantities of each item to get the perfect bite each time.
+It took me a couple of attempts to get the right quantities of each item to get the perfect bite each time.

 Texas Caviar

-I make this with the intention of having leftovers.
+I always make this with the intention of having leftovers.
 It keeps nicely in the refrigerator for a few days.
+It is perfect as a salad topping tossed with lettuce, some taco meat, and shredded cheddar cheese.
+You don’t even need any additional dressing.

 Yes, the corn is raw in this recipe.
 You do not need to cook it.
 If you have never tasted raw sweet corn you are in for a treat.

-The ingredients for this hearty salsa are classic favorites.
+The ingredients for this hearty Texas caviar salsa are classic favorites:

 - black beans or black-eyed peas